Sulaiman96/ConversationToxicityAnalyser/README.md

 Deployed quickly and easily using Hugging Face Spaces.

 ### Future Enhancements:
-- Visualization of results through interactive charts.
+- Visualisation of results through interactive charts.
 - Downloadable reports in PDF or CSV format.

 ### License: